 General Education Category: Mathematics for elementary education students only.

-Prerequisite: MATH 143, with a minimum grade of C, or consent of department chair.
+Prerequisite: Completed college mathematics competency or appropriate score on the mathematics placement exam and MATH 143, with a minimum grade of C, or consent of department chair.

 Offered: Fall, Spring, Summer.